stanmaz/BBOalert/README.md

       ,  1N,   15-17p balanced
       1[CD]--1*--,   1N,   balanced 12-14p
       Option

-The selection can be made using a dropdown box on top of the the options panel.
+If the user id specified with an option fits the user id of your actual partner, the option is activated automatically.
+Otherwidse the selection can be made using a dropdown box on top of the the options panel.

 ### Shortcuts